Frank Longo

 Frank Longo is an American puzzle creator and author of more than 90 books, which have sold more than 2 million copies.

-Longo is known for creating unusual crosswords, such as one on a 50x50 grid, the Jumbo Puzzles compilation of 29x29 puzzles and is the creator and author of The New York Times Spelling Bee anagram puzzle.
+Longo is known for creating unusual puzzles, such as a 10x10 sudoku and a crossword on a 50x50 grid.
+He is the creator and author of The New York Times Spelling Bee anagram puzzle.

+Longo's first published crossword puzzle was a 21x21 grid published in Games in 1993.
+He has since had more than 3,000 crossword puzzles published.

 Longo is noted as an influence by several puzzle creators, including Brendan Emmett Quigley and Joanne Sullivan.